harvester/ipxe-examples/equinix/README.md

 The `console=ttyS1,115200` parameter tells the installer ttyS1 is the primary console, since it's the only console that end users can use on Equinix Metal (the [SOS console](https://metal.equinix.com/developers/docs/resilience-recovery/serial-over-ssh/)).

 The `harvester.install.automatic=true` parameter tells the installer we want to do the automatic installation.

+The `harvester.install.skipchecks=true` parameter tells the installer to skip preflight hardware checks.

 The `harvester.install.config_url=https://metadata.platformequinix.com/userdata` parameter tells the installer we want to fetch the Harvester configuration from this URL, which contains the userdata specified by the user when creating nodes.
 The harvester configuration contains sensitive credentials.
 We can prevent those credentials from leaking by using [userdata](https://metal.equinix.com/developers/docs/servers/user-data/) that can only be seen by provisioning nodes.